tldr-pages/tldr/pages/common/okular.md

 `okular --page {{page_number}} {{path/to/file}}`

-- Open a specific document in a presentation mode:
+- Open a specific document in presentation mode:

 `okular --presentation {{path/to/file}}`